 The campaign is designed to celebrate the curves and contours of the Coke bottle with a section of the group's website dedicated to the campaign.

-The High Museum of Art in Atlanta, home of Coca-Cola, will host an exhibition called ‘The Coca-Cola Bottle: An American Icon at 100’, while a traveling art tour will visit more than 15 countries over the course of 2015 to recognize ‘The Coca-Cola Bottle: Inspiring Pop Culture for 100 Years’.
+The High Museum of Art in Atlanta, the US city that is the home of Coca-Cola, will host an exhibition called ‘The Coca-Cola Bottle: An American Icon at 100’, while a travelling art tour will visit more than 15 countries over the course of 2015 to recognise ‘The Coca-Cola Bottle: Inspiring Pop Culture for 100 Years’.

 The soft drinks giant has also produced a series of 14 TV and digital ads, which can be viewed on the Coca-Cola website and on YouTube.
 Here’s one called ‘Balloons’: